sanskrit/learnsanskrit.org/content/guide/sounds/vowels.md

 and {s LvarNa}.
 But although {s a} and {s A} are part of the same {s varNa}, {s a} is actually slightly different from {s A} and the other vowels.

-Except for {s a}, all the vowels are called {s-dfn vivRta} ("uncovered", "open") because they are pronounced with the vowel cords uncontracted. {s a}, however, is called {s-dfn saMvRta} ("covered," "contracted") because it is pronounced with the vocal cords in a more contracted position.
+Except for {s a}, all vowels are called {s-dfn vivRta} ("uncovered", "open") because they are pronounced with the vowel cords uncontracted. {s a}, however, is called {s-dfn saMvRta} ("covered," "contracted") because it is pronounced with the vocal cords in a more contracted position.

-To compare these sounds to English, we can say that all the sounds in {s ivarNa} sound like the "ee" in "teeth," just with different modifications.
+To compare these sounds to English, we can say that all the sounds in {s ivarNa} sound like the "ee" in "teeth" but with different modifications.
 But although {s A} sounds like the "a" in "father," {s a} does not have that sound.
 Instead, {s a} sounds like the "u" in "mud."